Churchill Downs: After four horses die, home of Kentucky Derby calls circumstances 'unacceptable' and 'troubling' - KESQ

 Since the start of Kentucky Derby week — on April 29 — two horses died suddenly from unknown causes at the track according to officials.

-Parents Pride passed on Saturday and Chasing Artie on Tuesday.
+Parents Pride died on Saturday and Chasing Artie on Tuesday.
 Both equines were trained by Saffie Joseph Jr.

 “I’m shattered, basically, because I know it can’t happen,” Joseph told CNN affiliate WDRB on Wednesday.